ZhekaHauska/pinball/README.md

 Attractor:
       strength: m
       frequency: f
+      reward: r
+      terminal: is_terminal
 ```
 When ball enters ring area, `Attractor` slowes down the ball and attracts to its center with frequency `f`.

+Both entities have fields:
+- `reward` - `r` is amount of reward that agent gets by entering the area
+- `terminal` - if `is_terminal==true`, ball resets the environment by entering the area

 ## Control